truenas/middleware/docs/userguide/index.rst

 Table 10.3a summarizes the options when creating a CIFS share.

 `smb.conf(5) <http://www.sloop.net/smb.conf.html>`_
 provides more details for each configurable option.
-Once you press the OK button when creating the CIFS share, a pop-up menu will ask "Would you like to enable this service?"
+Once you press the "OK" button when creating the CIFS share, a pop-up menu will ask "Would you like to enable this service?"
 Click "Yes" and :menuselection:`Services --> Control Services` will open and indicate whether or not the CIFS service successfully started.